RyeToastyO/Ecs/README.md

   - fix any additional known bugs
     - no known
   - add unit tests for any additional known edge cases
-    - changing composition of an entity in the middle of chunk
     - automate job tree validation
     - more complicated job tree unit tests